likhithasanil/DIP/README.md

 cv2.waitKey(0)
 cv2.destroyAllWindows()

-** output **
+**Output**
 ![mn](https://user-images.githubusercontent.com/72268045/104328099-7cb56600-5511-11eb-952d-8f3e536aaac5.PNG)

-Q6) program to create an image using 2D array **Description :
+## 6) program to create an image using 2D array
+**Description :
 2D array can be defined as an array of arrays.
 The 2D array is organized as matrices which can be represented as the collection of rows and columns.
-However, 2D arrays are created to implement a relational database look like data structure. uint8 : Is an unsigned 8-bit integer that can represent valuese from 0-255. pil   : It is the python imaginary library which provides the python interpretr with the image editing capablities
+However, 2D arrays are created to implement a relational database look like data structure. uint8 : Is an unsigned 8-bit integer that can represent valuese from 0-255.
+PIL   : It is the python imaginary library which provides the python interpretr with the image editing capablities

 **Program**
 import cv2 as c